averheim/Loke/README.md

 with the tag key "Owner".
 Therefore you need to follow a specific naming convention for your email address and resource tags in AWS.

 Loke uses Amazon SES as email client.
-You need to use the same account for your billing bucket as your SES
+You need to use the same account for your billing bucket as you use for SES.

 ### Getting Started